acrazing/dpdm/README.md

 ## TODO

-- [ ] Support HTML and HTML like modules
+- [ ] Supports HTML and HTML like modules
-- [ ] Support CSS and CSS like modules
+- [ ] Supports CSS and CSS like modules
-- [ ] Print interactive SVG
+- [ ] Prints interactive SVG

 ## LICENSE